drae/k8s-home-ops/README.md

 ```

 This will need to be run twice due to race conditions.
 Sit back and watch the cluster install itself, magic 🪄.

+## 💽 Backup and recovery

+Previously I have tried all the main/usual backup and recovery solutions for K8S.
+Every one of them has had some kind of issue.

+Fortunately, the [k8s-at-home](https://discord.gg/DNCynrJ) peeps (specifically [onedr0p](https://github.com/onedr0p)) have devised a really simple, yet incredibly effective "Poor Mans Backup" (PMB) solution.
+It uses a [Kyverno](https://kyverno.io) deployed cronjob to directly backup (using [kopia](https://kopia.io)) specifically labelled PVC's to a user defined location (in my case, my NAS).
+Recovery is incredibly simple, a [task](https://taskfile.dev/) routine is called with the name of the app to be recovered and tada, recovery.
+I've tried this out *cough* many times now and it has worked successfully every single time.
+A++ would recommend 👍

+✳️ See the following files for more information: [snapshot-cronjob-controller.yaml](https://github.com/Drae/gitops-starstreak.net/blob/main/cluster/core/kyverno/policies/snapshot-cronjob-controller.yaml) and [SnapshotTasks.yml](https://github.com/Drae/gitops-starstreak.net/blob/main/.taskfiles/SnapshotTasks.yml)

 ## 🤝 Thanks